-The third month was my first month doing the job all by myself and it was quite a difficult, but rewarding experience.
+The third month was my first month doing the job all by myself and it was quite a difficult, but rewarding.
 I find that when I am empowered and am able to do the work on my own, I feel the most rewarded at work.
-The other thing that I learned is that I have a hard time processing Japanese in my head sometimes.
+The other thing I learned is that I have a hard time processing Japanese in my head sometimes.
 I understand what they are telling me, but knowing how to process it for myself inside my head is very difficult at times.
 I am thinking double time compared to other people, as Japanese is my second language.
 Recently though, I have been complimented by my co-workers on how my comprehension and ability to communicate in Japanese has gotten better, and I think we are finally all starting to understand each other more and more.

 Since my last post on working on a Japanese company was a bit of a downer, I thought I would change it up and mention some fun things that I have noticed throughout the 3 months I have been working here.

 Radio Exercises.
-Almost every Japanese person knows about radio exercises, and throughout my years living in and traveling to Japan, I had also heard of it.
+Almost every Japanese person knows about radio exercises, and throughout my years living in and traveling to Japan, I have too.
 I also knew that some Japanese companies still did these exercises every morning, but I never expected to have to do it at my company.
 At first I had no idea what I was doing, but now it’s a routine for me.
 Every morning after settling in at my desk, the bell rings (much like at a school) and we all go up to the roof of our building.
 We then proceed to do a 3-minute set of easy exercises designed to help you energize yourself for the day.
 I thought it was ridiculous at first, and it was a bit embarrassing to do it in font of other companies at a trade show before it started every morning, but I have grown fond of it and it has become a part of my work routine.
 Click HERE to try these radio exercises for yourself!

 Snacks.
-Snack galore!
-The Japanese custom of “Omiyage” doesn’t stop with just family and close friends, but it also seeps into the work place as well.
+Snacks galore!
+The Japanese custom of “Omiyage” doesn’t stop with just family and close friends, but it also seeps into the work place.
 Whenever someone in the company goes on a business trip, they always bring back a small snack as a gift for the other people in the company.
 This is normally for the division they work for, but since my company is very small, everyone gets something.
 “Omiyage” in Japanese means “souvenir”, but in Japan, snacks that are individually packaged and bought in bulk are popular as souvenirs, as compared to key chains or small trinkets in other cultures.
 Besides this, people who come and visit our company also bring snacks to the workers.
 So, there is never of shortage of snacks if you get hungry during the day!

 Writing Notes.
 From my personal experience, this is a very Japanese like cultural trait.
 Of course, this can extend to individuals and other cultures as well, but the Japanese never fail to remind you to write things down.
 As a bit of background, I have never been the type of person to write things down.
 I have always had bad handwriting and have never liked to handwrite, so even in school I hardly ever took notes.
 I relied on reading through the textbook and my computer to get through everything all the way through graduate school.
 When I started working though, especially at a Japanese company, I found it was a must to write things down.
 I still dislike it, but with people coming to you, inside and outside of the company, with many requests in a day, it is difficult to keep track of things.
 I now have a “master list” of things to do on my desk at all times and I write down even the smallest things to remember what to do.
 It also helps me organize myself everyday and prioritize when I should complete things.
 I have slowly started to become more organized since working, and I am not sure if it has to do with working in Japan or not, but I am grateful.
 I am now able to take on many more tasks than I used to in the past because I can see everything at my fingertips easily.